Kimiarfaie/Introduction-to-Image-Processing/README.md

 # Image-Processing
-Project for Introduction to Image Processing course at NTNU.
+Coursework for IDIG4321 Introduction to Image Processing course in Computer Science Department at NTNU.

 # Week 1
 Capture an image with your cell phone.